 Oven Roast Beef

 Our Oven Roast Beef is tender, flavorful, and perfect every time!
-Sunday roast has been a tradition in our family for years.
+This easy Sunday roast has been a tradition in our family for years.
 We hope you love this classic recipe as much as we do.
+Includes best cuts, cook times, and expert tips for best results.

 Fork in piece of oven roast beef on a cutting board.

-This pot roast recipe has been our Sunday dinner go-to recipe for as long as we can remember.
-We have so many great memories of walking into our home after church to the smell of the roast beef simmering in the oven.
-All of the credit for this recipe goes to our amazing mother who truly perfected this tender roast beef recipe.
+This Oven Roast Beef recipe has been our Sunday dinner go-to recipe for as long as I can remember.
+I have so many great memories of walking into our home after church to the smell of the pot roast simmering in the oven.
+All of the credit for this recipe goes to my amazing mother who truly perfected this tender roast beef recipe.
 It is simple and delicious!

 Ingredients to make oven roast beef with beef, onion soup mix, beef broth, salt and butter.